What is adhesive capsulitis?

 - Raise your arms out to the sides of your body.

-- Pretend that you are trying to unzip the back of your dress or pull your wallet from the back pocket of your pants.
+- Try to unzip the back of your dress or pull your wallet from the back pocket of your pants.

 What causes adhesive capsulitis?

-Adhesive capsulitis develops when the connective tissue in your shoulder joint tightens and restricts your joint’s movement.
-Often, this occurs after a time when you have been less active because of another injury, such as a rotator cuff injury, broken arm or recovering from a surgery.
+This condition develops when the tissue in your shoulder joint tightens and restricts movement.
+This occurs when you are not active because of another injury, such as a rotator cuff injury, broken arm, or recovering from a surgery.
+Also, it happens when you use your shoulder the wrong way.
+Certain risks factors can increase frozen shoulder.
+Risks are higher for:

 How is adhesive capsulitis diagnosed?

-Your doctor may be able to tell you have adhesive capsulitis just by talking to you about your symptoms and watching you move.
-Your doctor may press on parts of your shoulder to see what might be causing the pain.
+Your doctor may be able diagnose frozen shoulder just by talking to you about your symptoms and watching you move your shoulder.
+During an exam, your doctor may press on parts of your shoulder to see what might be causing the pain.
 Your doctor may also want to take an X-ray or do a magnetic resonance imaging (MRI) scan of your shoulder to look for other problems.

-Your doctor will tell you about exercises you can do to help break up the scar tissue in your shoulder.
-You may need to see a physical therapist to help you with these exercises.
-You can try the exercises listed below at home, but remember to always follow your doctor’s instructions.
+Your doctor can teach you physical therapy exercises to help break up the scar tissue in your shoulder.
+They may refer you to a physical therapist to show you how to do the exercises.
+Many of the exercises can be done at home.

-Sometimes the exercises hurt, so your doctor may give you something for the pain or to relax your muscles.
-Putting a heating pad or an ice pack on your shoulder for a few minutes before you do the exercise may also help with the pain.
-Always remember to warm up for 5 to 10 minutes before starting your exercises.
+Sometimes the exercises hurt.
+Your doctor may give you something for the pain or to relax your muscles.
+This might include over-the-counter, anti-inflammatory medications, and/or steroid injections in your shoulder.
+Putting a heating pad or an ice pack on your shoulder for a few minutes before you do the exercise may help.
+Remember to warm up for 5 to 10 minutes before starting your exercises.
 Warm up by doing very gentle exercises and small movements with your shoulder.
-Don’t forget to warm up and stretch other parts of your body (neck, back, hands and elbows), too.
+Warm up and stretch other parts of your body (neck, back, hands, and elbows), too.

 - Is it possible that my symptoms could return?